ganmichele/hessapprox/README.md

 ```

 ### (Optional) Distance matrix with scipy
-If you do not wish to use the custom distance calculator you should
+If you do not wish to use our Fortran distance calculator you should
 install scipy with your favourite manager for Python modules.
 The scipy and fortran sources are comparable in computational speed.
 If none is available the distances would be computed naively and